-- a.
 It is the user's/operator's responsibility to determine that all portable EFB components, including cords/cables for data or power, will not interfere, in any way, with the operation of aircraft equipment.
-Note that AC91-5, Operation of portable electronic devices (PED) during flight under IFR, addresses non-interference testing for non-critical phases of flight only and is not adequate when Type B applications can be used during all phases of flight.
 The following methods, 1 and 2 below, are applicable to portable EFBs with Type B applications required for use during all phases of flight.
-The user/ operator may use either Method 1 or Method 2 for non-interference testing. - b.
-The two following steps complete Method 1 for compliance with PED non-interference testing for all phases of flight: - Step 1 is to conduct an electromagnetic interference (EMI) test in accordance with RTCA/DO-160, Section 21, Category M. An evaluation of the results of the RTCA DO-160 EMI test can be used to determine if there is an adequate margin between the EMI emitted by the PED and the interference susceptibility threshold of aircraft equipment.
+The user/ operator may use either Method 1 or Method 2 for non-interference testing.

+The two following steps complete Method 1 for compliance with PED non-interference testing for all phases of flight:

+Step 1 is to conduct an electromagnetic interference (EMI) test in accordance with RTCA/DO-160, Section 21, Category M. An evaluation of the results of the RTCA DO-160 EMI test can be used to determine if there is an adequate margin between the EMI emitted by the PED and the interference susceptibility threshold of aircraft equipment.
 If Step 1 testing determines adequate margins exist for all interference, both front door and back door susceptibility, then method 1 is complete.
-It is necessary to complete Step 2 testing if Step 1 testing identifies inadequate margins for interference, or either front door or back door susceptibility.
+It is necessary to complete Step 2 testing if Step 1 testing identifies inadequate margins for interference, or either front door or back door susceptibility. ii.

-- ii.
 Step 2 testing is specific to each aircraft model in which the PED will be operated.
 Test the specific PED equipment in operation on the aircraft to show that no interference of aircraft equipment occurs from the operation of the PED.
-Step 2 testing is conducted in an actual aircraft and credit may be given to other similarly equipped aircraft of the same make and model as the one tested. - c.
+Step 2 testing is conducted in an actual aircraft and credit may be given to other similarly equipped aircraft of the same make and model as the one tested.

 Method 2 for compliance with PED non-interference testing for all phases of flight is a complete test in each aircraft using a suitable checklist.
 This checklist should be of the extent normally considered acceptable for non-interference testing of a PED in an aircraft for all phases of flight.
 Credit may be given to other similarly equipped aircraft of the same make and model as the one tested.